xiaoqie007/regular-investing-in-box/docs/en/README.md

 > * The US grew faster than the world;
 > * emerging markets grew faster than the US.

-Now we can see that, when we choosing investments, in addition to "one" (quite dangerous) and "all" (mediocre), there is another choice: "part".
+Now we can see that, when we choosing investments, in addition to "one" (quite dangerous) and "all" (mediocre/ˌmēdēˈōkər/), there is another choice: "part".
 So which parts are worth choosing?
-I like this analogy even better than "betting on the world":
+I like this analogy/əˈnaləjē/ even better than "betting on the world":

 >Choosing investments is like choosing a method of transportation.
 If you walk, you can still get there, it will just take longer.
 But if you have a bike you shouldn't walk, if you have a car you shouldn't bike, and if you have an airplane you shouldn't drive -- you should take whatever will get you there the fastest.